Comparing Uncertainty Measurement and Mitigation Methods for Large Language Models: A Systematic Review: RQ2: Calibration in LLMs

 {\bf Estimation and calibration for long sequences.} Calibration of longer sequence outputs of models is a relatively new concept \cite{muller2019whendoeslabelsmoothinghelp, liu2024litcab}, as previous studies were focused on short-form generations \cite{tian2023justaskforcalibration, zhou2023navigating}.
 Early investigations found that models tend to diffuse probability distribution over the sequence \cite{ott2018analyzinguqnmt}.
 Calibration for longer generations can be a harder problem.
 The model can have increased over-confidence or under-confidence at the end token probability of the sentence \cite{kumar2019nmtcalibration}.
 Token-level confidence also limits context to the current inference instead of representing the overall predictive uncertainty of a token \cite{xiao2021hallucinationanduncertainty}.
 Calibration of long-form generation gained attention in the recent works \cite{band2024linguistic, zhang2024luq}.
-Another recent study \cite{tian2023justaskforcalibration} found that verbalized confidences are usually more calibrated than the model's inference probabilities for recent LLMs, though temperature scaling can still be effective for the calibration of LLMs.
-The trivial calibration method is always outputting the average likelihood of all predictions \cite{Kalai2023CalibratedLMmustHallucinate}.
-However, should a perfectly calibrated model output its average accuracy no matter how the performance is \cite{shrivastava2023llamasknowwhatgptsdontshow}?

-{\bf Better binning strategy.} Measuring the original calibration error is impossible with a finite number of bins \cite{kumar2019verified}.
+Another recent study \cite{tian2023justaskforcalibration} found that verbalized confidences are usually more calibrated than the model's inference probabilities for recent LLMs, though temperature scaling can still be effective for the calibration of LLMs. {\bf Better binning strategy.} Measuring the original calibration error is impossible with a finite number of bins \cite{kumar2019verified}.
 One modification is choosing adaptive bin sizes instead of evenly sized bins according to data density \cite{nixon2019measuringcalibrationindl}.
 Using Kernels-wise calibration \cite{widmann2021multiclasscalkernel}, existing methods trade off the calibration for accuracy when applied on the likelihood of all sequences \cite{brocker2009reliabilitysufficiency} and reduce the categorical discriminative aspect of the model \cite{naeini2015bbq}.
 Individualized calibration of the categories of a dataset is an open challenge.
-Can we maintain calibration when we do not have labeled examples from the target dataset \cite{kumar2019verified}?